BoYuanVisionary/inference-on-LLMs/CTG.md

-# controllable text generation works published this year (I don't include papers accepted into the finding of NLP conferences)  (papers from icml, nips, colm, emnlp, acl and naacl,  but no publication on nips and colm)
+# controllable text generation works published this year  (papers from icml, nips, colm, emnlp, acl and naacl,  but no publication on nips and colm)

 - **Improving Open-Ended Text Generation via Adaptive Decoding**
  This study introduces adaptive decoding, a mechanism that dynamically empowers language models to ascertain a sensible candidate set during generation.
 Specifically, we introduce an entropy-based metric called confidence and conceptualize determining the optimal candidate set as a confidence-increasing process. ![](https://img.shields.io/badge/ICML-orange)